florian-h05/openhab-conf/README.md

 For color design, I usually use the [Material Design color palette](https://material.io/resources/color/).
 I choose colors from the __400__ or the __600__ series.
-For UI in light mode I take the stanard or the dark variation ot the color, for dark mode the light color variation.
+For the light mode I take the normal color or the dark color variation, for dark mode the light color variation.

 Some widgets support to use a light and a dark background color, these widgets' description includes: _Supports light and dark background._
-These widgets also have the option, to invert the color off all texts and icons to reach an appropiate level of contrast.
+These widgets also have the option to invert the color of all texts and icons to reach an appropiate level of contrast.

 This code-block enables light and dark background for widgets:
 ```yaml